jknetl/java-se-exercises/essential-classes/basic-io/README.md

 Implement also encrypting stream on top of Output stream using a bridge.
 Then write encrypted message using stream.
 Then read it using simple file reader, you should get encrypted text.

 #### exercise 3
 Write program which will store simple data types into data stream.
-Implement a reader which will read primitive data types from stream.
+Implement a program which will read primitive data types from stream.
- Then try to implement another reader which will read types in wrong order.
-Observe what happens if you try to read different type than the currently written in the stream.
+ Then try to read stream again, but try to read types in wrong order.
+Observe what happens.

 #### exercise 4
 Write Program which will serialize few objects.
 Verify that if you store instance multiple times and you read it afterwards,